Skip to main content

 Why these two differ

-Fee structures diverge sharply.
-Kernel discloses an annual fund charge of 0.25%, while Squirrel discloses 2.14% — a gap of nearly 1.9 percentage points that would compound significantly over time depending on gross returns.
-Neither fund discloses a five-year return figure in this snapshot, so relative performance history cannot be assessed here.
+Fee structures differ substantially.
+Kernel charges an annual fund charge of 0.25%, compared with Squirrel's 2.14% — a gap of nearly 1.9 percentage points annually.
+Kernel is the larger fund at approximately NZD 510 million; Squirrel holds approximately NZD 210 million.
+Neither fund discloses a five-year return figure in this snapshot, so like-for-like historical performance cannot be compared here.

 What's different at a glance